 Dehydration: One of the most common medical problems for endurance athletes is dehydration.
 Drink plenty and often.
 You probably will be running in very humid conditions.
-A scale will be available to check your weight at the start / finish line of each lap.
+A scale will be made available to check your weight at the start / finish line of each lap.
+Runners should use the 3 - 5 - 7% rule to monitor hydration.
 Each runner is solely responsible for monitoring his/her hydration level.
 Runners should leave each aid station with a minimum of two full water bottles (or equivalent hydration vest).

 Hypothermia: May be a problem in the evening especially if it has rained.
 January is the beginning of our rainy season.
 It can get cool at night to below 60 degrees.
-Sections of ridgeline trails including Manoa Cliff Trail and Nuuanu Trail are extremely exposed to the elements and are very windy and potentially extremely wet.
+Sections of ridgeline trails including Manoa Cliff Trail and Nuuanu Trail are extremely exposed to the elements.
 Dry clothes and jackets are advised for the evening hours.

-Road Crossings: During each lap you will cross one road (in two places) and will run a hundred yards along another narrow road before crossing from one trail section to the other.
+Road Crossings: During each lap you will cross one road and will run a couple hundred yards along another narrow road before crossing from one trail section to the other.
 You must use extreme caution before, during and after crossing the asphalt.
 Road crossing safety is the sole responsibility of the runner.
 There will be no road crossing monitors on the course.

 Terrain: You will be running on very uneven, rocky, rooty, and muddy type of trail where footing is at best adequate.
 Be careful when traversing wet rocks and roots.
-Some trails run along cliff sections with extreme drop offs.
+Some trails run along cliff sections with serious drop offs.
+Broken bones are a real possibility on this course.

 Lighting: We recommend that you use a LED flashlight and/or LED headlamp from sunset to sunrise.
 There is a heavy forest canopy and very little starlight permeates the trail.
 We recommend that you carry backup batteries and flashlights and keep some in your drop bags.
-The aid stations do not carry extra batteries for your use.
+The aid stations do not carry extra batteries.

 Medical Personnel: There will be no onsite physicians or podiatrists to take care of you.
 Each of the aid stations is located within a 5-mile radius of a major medical center.
+Four nearby hospitals will be notified in advance (Queens Medical Center, Kuakini Medical Center, St. Francis Medical Center, and Straub Hospital & Clinic) of the potential for endurance event type induced maladies, most notably dehydration and electrolyte loss.

 Wildlife: Wild pigs do roam these trails.
 They have teeth and tusks that can do serious damage.
-They are most active and most likely to be seen near sunrise and sunset.

-Stream Water: Please do not drink the water from the streams, as there is a leptospirosis problem in Hawaii.
+They are most active and most likely to be seen near sunset and near sunup.
+Don't get between a piglet and its mama.
+That long low bushy tailed creature you may get a fleeting glimpse of is a mongoose.
+Please do not drink the water from the streams, as there is a leptospirosis problem in Hawaii.